Political ecology: Relationship to conservation

 There is a divergence of ideas between conservation science and political ecology.
 With conservationists establishing protected areas to conserve biodiversity, "political ecologists have devoted some energy to the study of protected areas, which is unsurprising given political ecology's overall interest in forms of access to, and control over, resources".
-Political ecologists argue against enclosure of land for conservation because it usually denies local people access to the land, harming them and hampering their livelihood systems.
-As Dove and Carpenter state, "indigenous people have important environmental knowledge which could contribute to conservation".
-Political ecologists object that it is NGOs and governments who generally impose land use regulations; in effect, this denies indigenous and other local people the ability themselves to conserve species and areas, rendering such people more vulnerable to dispossession.
+Political ecologists argue against the enclosure of land for conservation because it usually denies local people access to the land, harming them and hampering their livelihood systems.
+As Dove and Carpenter state, "Indigenous people have important environmental knowledge which could contribute to conservation".
+Political ecologists object that it is NGOs and governments who generally impose land use regulations; in effect, this denies Indigenous and other local people the ability themselves to conserve species and areas, rendering such people more vulnerable to dispossession.